mcastling/mcastling.github.io/NUItutorials/NUIoverview.md

 This overview provides an introduction to NUI and the DALi animation framework.

-NUI - Natural User Interface, is a C# interface to DALi.
+NUI - Natural User Interface.

+NUI is a C# interface to DALi.
-Currently NUI is been used in the development of TV's.

 ## What is DALi?

 DALi - Dynamic Animation Library, a cross platform library for creating applications with rich GUI.
 These applications are run on a range of Tizen devices.
 Dali is built on a multi-threaded architecture enabling realistic smooth animations.
 In addition a range of optimisation techniques are utilised to obtain low CPU and GPU usage, further increasing graphics performance.

 DALi was originally developed in C++.
-DALi is now been developed in parallel in C#, currently all C# functionaility is simply a wrapper around the existing C++ API.
+DALi is now been developed in parallel in C#, currently all C# functionaility is simply a wrapper around the existing native C++ API.
 It is conceivable in future that new UI elements may be developed in C# that have no direct C++ version (_though would still use the native C++ API where required_).

 ## key NUI API interface changes

+The NUI DALi API has been modified from its original C# base.

-+ THe NUI API was recently changed in order to minimise the number of API's exposed but unrequired in C#.
-This was partially to do with the Handle/Body idiom which has to be exposed to application developers in c++ but is available by default in C# (almost everything is a handle in C#).
++ THe NUI API was changed in order to minimise the number of API's exposed but unrequired in C#.
+This was partially to do with the Handle/Body idiom which has to be exposed to application developers in C++ but is available by default in C#.

 + Actor has been removed, all actor properties have been moved to View.
 View is the basic building block for a UI.
 Views can can be added to other Views or Layers.